ReneBri/MaxSchwarzHowReactWorksBehindTheScenes/README.md

 The final state change there will always be to Carpet, even if it isn't executed immediatly.

-Once it sees that there was a state change for product, then it will re-xecute and re-evaluate the function.
+Once it sees that there was a state change for product, then it will re-execute and re-evaluate the function.

 Since multiple state updates can be batched to be executed before a re-evaluation it is important we use the "prevState" in the function form such as this: